Largest Deserts in the World Ranked by Size

 10. Great Basin Desert

-The Great Basin Desert is in the western United States.
-It is a cold desert with both hot summers and cold winters.
-It has mountains and valleys, making it different from sandy deserts.
+The Great Basin Desert in the United States is a cold desert characterized by mountain ranges and valleys.
+It experiences hot summers and freezing winters.

 Biggest Deserts by Continent